nthnn/purple/README.md

     - **URL Parser, Builder, and Generator** Comprehensive utilities for handling URLs, including parsing components, building new URLs, and generating valid URL strings.
     - **Weblet (Web Server)**
-    A lightweight and efficient web server component, providing the foundation for building web services and APIs directly within your Netlet application.
+    A lightweight and efficient web server component, providing the foundation for building web services and APIs directly within your Purple application.

 - **✅ Data Validation and Generation**
     - **Credit/Debit Card Validator**